-It’s not longer necessary to use Internet Explorer for downloading updates from Microsoft Update / Windows Update catalog, and no ActiveX control need to be installed.
-The Microsoft Update now supports any browser, as Microsoft has revamped the site and eliminated the ActiveX Control.
+It’s no longer necessary to use Internet Explorer for downloading Windows Updates (.msu update packages for offline install or distribution) from the Microsoft Update catalog.
+The Microsoft Update catalog now supports any browser, as Microsoft has revamped the site and eliminated the ActiveX Control.

-Update (October 2016): As promised, Microsoft has gotten rid of the ActiveX control in the Microsoft Update catalog site so as to support other web browsers.
-You can download updates from the Microsoft Update Catalog using any browser such as Google Chrome or Mozilla Firefox, without needing to use those RSS link method below.
+As promised, Microsoft has gotten rid of the ActiveX control in the Microsoft Update catalog site so as to support other web browsers.
+You can download updates from the Microsoft Update Catalog using any browser such as Google Chrome or Mozilla Firefox.

 Simply visit the Microsoft Update catalog site using any browser, type in your KB or update ID and click Search.

 Right-click on the .msu or .cab link and choose Save target as to download the file locally.